 The forming of mobile teams leads to a more rational use of local institutional resources, a coordinated approach in providing services, and greater and faster availability of services to beneficiaries.
 The mobile teams act based on six-month operating plans.
 Mobile teams for Roma inclusion have been established in 50 towns and municipalities in the Republic of Serbia as part of the IPA 13, IPA 14 and IPA 16 programmes.

-- Provide joint and coordinated support and assistance to individuals and families;
+· Provide joint and coordinated support and assistance to individuals and families;

-- A coordinated approach to service providing;
+- Coordinated approach to service provision,

 - Increased and faster availability of services to beneficiaries.